How to Get a Business Loan in the UK: A Step-by-Step Guide for SMEs (2026)

 Finance

 Getting a business loan in the UK has changed significantly in the past five years.
-Applications that once took weeks and produced thick folders of paperwork now — with the right lender — take minutes to submit and hours to decide.
+Applications that once took weeks and produced thick folders of paperwork can now — with the right lender — take minutes to submit and hours or days to decide.
 But the underlying requirements haven't disappeared: lenders still need to assess whether your business can afford what you're borrowing.

 This guide walks through the process step by step: what you need to prepare, what lenders actually look at, how to choose between lender types, and how to maximise your chances of approval.
 If you want to understand all your finance options before committing to one, our complete guide to business loans UK covers every major type of business finance side by side.